konveyor/konveyor.github.io/content/blog/2025/hints_generation/index.md

 ## 1. From “Good Examples” to a Reusable Hint

 > **The starting point was:**
-> “We have a handful of Java EE JMS MDBs already migrated to Quarkus and they look perfect.
-How do we capture that pattern and apply it across various migrations?”
+> “I have a handful of Java EE JMS MDBs already migrated to Quarkus and they look perfect.
+How do I capture that pattern and apply it across various migrations?”

-We had several “before” Java EE classes (using `@MessageDriven`, `implements MessageListener`, legacy JMS imports) and their “after” Quarkus migrations (annotated with `@Incoming("…")`, `@ApplicationScoped`, `@Transactional`, and valid MicroProfile/Jakarta imports).
-By studying these good examples, we aimed to use an LLM to generalize a hint that can be used in similar future migrations.
+I had several “before” Java EE classes (using `@MessageDriven`, `implements MessageListener`, legacy JMS imports) and their “after” Quarkus migrations (annotated with `@Incoming("…")`, `@ApplicationScoped`, `@Transactional`, and valid MicroProfile/Jakarta imports).
+By studying these good examples, I aimed to use an LLM to generalize a hint that can be used in similar future migrations.

 ![hints_generation](./hints_generation.png)